Update · June 2026

 United States District Judge, Eastern District of Michigan.
 Presiding, Lindke v.
 King, 4:19-cv-11905.

 Confirmed biographical background (Federal Judicial Center; Legal News, May 9, 2012): Attended Andover High School, Bloomfield Hills.
 Harvard Law School, magna cum laude, 1993.
 Law clerk to Michigan Supreme Court Justice Charles L. Levin, 1993-94.
 Miro Weiner and Kramer PC, Bloomfield Hills, 1994-2004.
 Miller Canfield PLC, Troy, 2004-2014 (criminal defense, commercial litigation, appellate).
-In his own words, he spent “the bulk of his life — apart from college and law school — in a five-mile radius” of Troy and Bloomfield Hills.
-His criminal defense practice was concentrated on Sixth Amendment and Due Process constitutional protections — the same doctrinal territory at issue in Lindke v.
+“The bulk of his life — apart from college and law school — in a five-mile radius” of Troy and Bloomfield Hills.
+Criminal defense practice concentrated on Sixth Amendment and Due Process — the same doctrinal territory at issue in Lindke v.
 King.
-In that same 2012 profile, Leitman described his identity outside the law: “I say — only half-jokingly — that I’m a full-time taxi driver for my kids and a part-time lawyer.”
+In the same 2012 profile: “I say — only half-jokingly — that I’m a full-time taxi driver for my kids and a part-time lawyer.”

 As of 2012, Leitman served as President of the Michigan Harvard Law School Association, organizing annual gatherings that included sitting E.D.
-Michigan judges Mark Goldsmith and John Corbett O’Meara — colleagues who would later serve alongside him on the same federal bench.
-In the same profile, Leitman stated that his “ultimate professional dream” was to join those colleagues on the Michigan federal bench.
+Michigan judges Mark Goldsmith and John Corbett O’Meara.
+In that profile he stated that joining those colleagues on the federal bench was his “ultimate professional dream.”
 He was appointed in 2014.
-His prior practice included a murder-for-hire case in active litigation since 1995 — seventeen years at the time of the article — a professional identity built around sustaining complex cases across long timelines.
-The Eastern District of Michigan has drawn multiple judges from Oakland County legal and prosecutorial backgrounds, reflecting the county’s consistent presence in the federal judicial pipeline for this district.
+The Eastern District of Michigan has drawn multiple judges from Oakland County legal and prosecutorial backgrounds — including Judge Shalina Kumar (former Chief Judge, Oakland County Sixth Circuit Court) and Judge Hala Jarbou (former Oakland County Assistant Prosecuting Attorney) — reflecting the county’s consistent presence in the federal judicial pipeline.

-Judge Leitman, who described being a parent as the primary identity of his life outside the law in a published public record, has presided for six and a half years over a case whose evidentiary predicate includes documented harassment of minor children.
-That harassment — domain registrations in a child’s name, network conduct directed at a victim’s family, and a NCMEC CyberTip referred to the Michigan State Police ICAC Task Force on November 18, 2025 — is in the federal docket he manages, documented in defense filings and exhibits before him.
-It has not produced a corrective order.
-No documented personal, financial, or institutional connection to Ellison, Lindke, or any party in this case has been established through open-source research.
+Judge Leitman, who described being a parent as the primary identity of his life outside the law, has presided for six and a half years over a case whose evidentiary predicate includes documented harassment of minor children.
+Domain registrations in a child’s name.
+A NCMEC CyberTip referred to the Michigan State Police ICAC Task Force on November 18, 2025.
+No corrective order.
+No documented consideration in any ruling this court has issued.

 The documented judicial conduct pattern in this case has five components, all sourced to the federal docket.

-First: Both the Third Amended Complaint and the Fourth Amended Complaint were filed at Leitman’s sua sponte suggestion.
-ECF No. 186 states this explicitly: “the Third Amended Complaint, was at the sua sponte suggestion of the Court” and the Fourth was similarly invited.
-This is not standard case management.
+One: Both the Third and Fourth Amended Complaints were filed at Leitman’s sua sponte suggestion — confirmed in ECF No. 186.
 Inviting a plaintiff to amend a complaint is an affirmative judicial act.
-Leitman invited it twice.
+Leitman did it twice.

-Second: In June 2024, ECF No. 147, Leitman denied defendants’ motion for summary judgment, distinguishing the Sixth Circuit’s own prior ruling in Lindke v.
-Tomlinson, which had held that Sheriff King could not be sued under Ex Parte Young for entering PPO information into LEIN.
-Leitman found that King and Kays possessed “some connection with enforcement” of the PPO statute and that LEIN entry “materially expands” enforcement circumstances, keeping the case alive against directly on-point appellate precedent.
+Two: In June 2024, ECF No. 147, Leitman denied defendants’ summary judgment motion by distinguishing the Sixth Circuit’s own prior ruling in Lindke v.
+Tomlinson, which had held King could not be sued under Ex Parte Young for LEIN entry.
+Leitman kept the case alive against directly on-point appellate precedent.

 The Good Faith Question